 Cookies are small pieces of information stored on the web browser on your computer.
 Any web server (including our web server) may from time to time:

-- Store one or more cookies on your web browser;
+- store one or more cookies on your web browser;

-- Request your browser to send data back to our web server; and/ or
+- request your browser to send data back to our web server; and/ or

-- Request your browser to send a cookie which has been stored on your web browser by another website in the same internet domain.
+- request your browser to send a cookie which has been stored on your web browser by another website in the same internet domain.

-We may disclose your personal information:
+We may disclose your personal information to:

-- to share registries;
+- share registries

-- our technology providers;
+- our technology providers and administrators

-- to anyone, where you have provided us consent;
+- anyone, where you have provided your consent

 Emails you receive from us